DhwaniSondhi/Panorama-Builder/README.md

 **PANORAMA MOSAIC STITCHING**<br/>
 Implemented the function stitch(image1, image2, hom, homInv, stitchedImage):
-- Computed the size of the new stiched image by projecting the corners of second image onto the first image.
+- Computed the size of the new stitched image by projecting the corners of second image onto the first image.
-- Copied the first image on the stiched image.
+- Copied the first image on the stitched image.
-- Projected each pixel in stiched image onto second image.
+- Projected each pixel in stitched image onto second image.
-- Blended the pixel value to the stiched image if the pixel lies within the boundary of second image.
+- Blended the pixel value to the stitched image if the pixel lies within the boundary of second image.

 ### How to Run the code?
 - Set up an environment with python version: 3.5.1 and open-contrib version: 3.3.1.